zimoli02/NEUR0016-Models/README.md

 # NEUR0016-Models
-Neural computation models taught in NEUR0016 course in UCL.
-Wrote out of interest.
+This repository contains some neural computation models taught in the NEUR0016 module at UCL.
+As an undergraduate student majoring in Neuroscience, I wrote these codes out of interest and for the purpose of deepening my understanding of neural computational modelling.
+The models tend to be very simple and straightforward in presenting some basic ideas (e.g. Delta rule, backpropagation).

+This repo welcomes any advice and suggestions.